divriots/starter-figma-tokens/readme/doc/index.md

 # Starter Figma Tokens

-This starter kit is for users that want to use [Specify](https://specifyapp.com) and Design Tokens in [Figma](https://www.figma.com/) as a starting point to build their Design System.
+This starter kit is for users that want to use [Figma Tokens Plugin](https://www.figma.com/community/plugin/843461159747178978/Figma-Tokens) in [Figma](https://www.figma.com/) as a starting point to build their Design System.
+This kit shows an automated workflow, where your design tokens source of truth is in the Figma Tokens Plugin.
+Whenever you update the tokens and push to GitHub, the coded components inside Backlight will automatically update, in a Pull Request!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YEbDt-ydmfM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Full documentation about setting up this workflow can be found in our [Backlight Specify Docs](https://backlight.dev/docs/specify), you will need this if you duplicate this starter kit.
+Full documentation about setting up this workflow can be found in our [Figma Tokens Docs](https://backlight.dev/docs/figma-tokens), you will need this if you duplicate this starter kit in order to set up the integrations.

 If you are starting with [Backlight](https://backlight.dev), check the links below: